 Victo's Firebird tells the story of Igor Stravinsky's 1910 ballet of the same name, which is based on a Slavic mythology, wherein a young prince encounters and captures the Firebird, one late night in the forest.
 Upon her release, he is gifted a fiery red feather, to be used in time of need.
 Just such a time arrives when the prince is captured by the demon Koschei.
 The prince waves the feather to summon the Firebird, who duly appears and casts a spell upon the demon's minions, causing them to dance themselves to exhaustion and slumber.
-Whilst the demons are lulled, the prince is led to an egg that conains Koschei's spirit, which the prince promptly smashes, killing Koschei and banishing his minions.
+While the demons are lulled, the prince is led to an egg that conains Koschei's spirit, which the prince promptly smashes, killing Koschei and banishing his minions.

 It's a beautiful tale, captured perfectly in the folds of Victo's illustrative storytelling.
 The Firebird emerges from the darkness of the wood, resplendent in billowing reds and yellows, places her hand softly upon the demons brow and soothes him gently to sleep.
 The prince, meanwhile, stands modestly removed, partially hidden behind a tree, cowed by the help upon which he has called.
-The central focus of the artwork is a whirlwind crescendo of kinetic dance and enveloping colour, whilst it's periphery, with its elegant forest framing, is a petering of lullaby calm and subdued piety.
+The central focus of the artwork is a whirlwind crescendo of kinetic dance and enveloping colour, while it's periphery, with its elegant forest framing, is a petering of lullaby calm and subdued piety.

 Firebird makes for a resonant next release in the gallery's Ballet Series of prints, a series which has been art directed by the highly talented Nicolas Delort.
 The work that goes into bringing such illustrations to life in print, starting at the concept phase with the artist, is not to be underestimated.
 Before we ourselves set eyes on the final artwork, there will have been an in-depth process of collaboration between the artist, art director, and the gallery.
 Hugely commendable work, and remarkable when considering the level at which the finished piece was delivered.
 Then a whole new block of work begins, which isn't simply sitting down and separating the artwork for print — there is much conversation about how the illustration will translate to the medium, there are a long list of decisions to make about how the artwork's colours will layer up and interact with one another, and then the separation work finally begins.